fabiomsr/MoneyTextView/README.md

 # MoneyTextView

-A simple Android TextView to display amounts of money
+A custom Android TextView to display amounts of money in different formats.

-Support for Android SDK 15 and up.
+Minimum Android SDK supported: 15

 Example 1 | Example 2
 ---- | ----